vault27/Foundation/paloalto.md

     - HIP
     - Quarantine list
 - You can include/exclude networks for IP-Tag and IP-user in Device > Data Redistribution > Include/Exlcude networks, as I understand it is both for collector and client

+### Dynamic User Groups

+- Objects > Dynamic User Groups
+- For every group you create match criteria
+- Match criteria: AND OR statements + Tags
+- You click More and add users, for example from AD, connected to firewall
+- Earlier you could use only static user groups
+- You must commit firewall configuration after creating a DUG and adding it to a policy rule
+- You do not have to perform a commit when users are added to or removed from a DUG
+- User membership in a DUG is dynamic and controlled through the tagging and untagging of usernames
+- Usernames can also be tagged and untagged by using the auto-tagging feature in a Log Forwarding Profile
+- PAN-OS XML API commands to tag or untag usernames
+- Event in a log > log forwarding action assignes a tag to a user > User added to a DUG > User is blocked according to a policy
+- Auto-remediation in response to user behavior and activity
+- We can add tieme exiring tags, so in some time user left DUG
+- To dynamically register a tag with a username, you can use Panorama, the XML API, a remote User-ID agent, or the web interface (Objects > Dynamic User Groups and click more)
+- A firewall can forward the username and tag registration information to Panorama, and Panorama can distribute this information to the other firewalls
+- Another example: user goes to URL from anonymous-proxy category, URL filtering logs it and user added to Anonymous group

 ### Map users to groups via LDAP